top of page

 4. Time for gains!

 After your first week, this will all make sense and become a normal part of your training routine.
+Of course you should absolutely ask if there is still anything unclear!

 I look forward to working with you, and don't hesitate to get in contact if you have any Qs on the above.